ar-zoop/sql-for-mere-mortals/SQL practical.md

 5. Write the query for implementing the following functions: MAX (), MIN (), AVG () and COUNT ().

+I need to create another table `OrderDetails` to do get the number of orders per customer.

 count()
 ```